seho0808/legacy_blog/gcd&lcm.md

 Hence, the speed of decrement of k's are at least the speed of fibonacci sequence in reverse order.
 Since a number in fibonacci sequence is obtained by some exponential function from binet equation, it takes log order of iteration to make $gcd(a, b)$ zero.
-However, for I haven't figured out why someone would take minimum of $a$ and $b$ instead of just $b$ in the equation $O(\log{min(a,b)})$ since $a \geq b$ is the premise, and which means
+However, I still haven't figured out why someone would take the minimum of $a$ and $b$ instead of just $b$ in the equation $O(\log{min(a,b)})$ since $a \geq b$ is the premise, and which means
 $\log{min(a,b)} = \log{b}$